install the required software (unless it is already installed);

 4. Software Overview

-The cluster runs a Linux distribution that is specific to clusters: it is called Rocks, and we run version 6.3, and CentOS 6.9.
+The cluster runs a Linux distribution that is specific to clusters.
+We use BirghtCluster (8.2) to deploy CentOS 7.6 (Core).

 As for any Unix system, you must properly configure your account to access the system resources.
 Your ~/.bash_profile, or ~/.profile, and or ~/.cshrc files need to be adjusted accordingly.